riboflavin/test-framer-sync/compare/firefliesai-vs-otterai.md

 Fireflies.ai tends to work better for multinational teams needing language support across diverse meeting contexts.
 The tool's strengths in supporting numerous languages and basic CRM integrations make it suitable for sales teams and global organizations that require simple meeting capture across different communication platforms.

 Otter.ai is more appropriate for English-speaking users who need real-time transcription and the ability to interact with transcripts during meetings.
 Its OtterPilot feature offers slightly more robust automation for teams that primarily use English and need basic follow-up mechanisms, though both tools ultimately fall short on transforming meeting content into truly actionable workflows.

+## Fireflies.ai vs Otter.ai: What do users say?

+User reviews of Fireflies.ai highlight its ease of use and strong transcription quality, with many praising its ability to accurately capture meeting content even in multiple languages.
+Users appreciate the quick delivery of summaries and action items, which streamlines follow-ups.
+The integration capabilities with project management and CRM tools are frequently mentioned as beneficial for team workflows.
+However, some reviewers note that summaries can be too high-level, missing nuance or original phrasing.
+Transcription accuracy diminishes with heavy accents or technical jargon, and some users find the interface cluttered or receive too many notifications.
+The free plan's limitations on advanced features are also a common complaint.

+Otter.ai receives positive feedback for its intuitive interface and real-time transcription capabilities.
+Users value the ability to highlight or comment during meetings and appreciate the time-saving aspect of automatic note generation.
+The generous free tier is also mentioned favorably.
+However, many reviewers point out that transcripts can be excessively verbose and poorly structured, making it difficult to quickly identify key information.
+Accuracy issues are reported with complex audio, and some users complain about the assistant joining unwanted meetings or sending too many calendar invites.
+The 40-minute cap on free Zoom meetings is a frequently cited limitation.

+For more information about these AI meeting assistants, readers can check out [CNET's review of Otter.ai](https://www.cnet.com/tech/services-and-software/otter-ai-review/), [Reddit discussions about Otter.ai's effectiveness](https://www.reddit.com/r/ProductManagement/comments/1866ags/is_otterai_worth_it_for_meeting_minutes/), [Trustpilot reviews of Otter.ai](https://www.trustpilot.com/review/otter.ai), [user experience with Fireflies.ai on Reddit](https://www.reddit.com/r/AIToolTesting/comments/1g55mmv/fireflies_ai_review_the_good_the_bad_and_the/), and [The Business Dive's comprehensive review of Fireflies.ai](https://thebusinessdive.com/fireflies-ai-review).

+## FAQs
+• Would Fireflies.ai work for in-person meetings?
+What about Otter.ai?
+Yes, both Fireflies.ai and Otter.ai work for in-person meetings.
+Fireflies.ai has a mobile app that can record in-person meetings and voice notes.
+Similarly, Otter.ai can transcribe live in-person conversations via its app.

+• What about meeting bots?
+Does either of these tools require a meeting bot?
+Fireflies.ai works by sending a bot participant ("Fred") that joins meetings to record, transcribe, and summarize discussions across platforms like Zoom, Microsoft Teams, Google Meet, and Webex.
+Otter.ai also has an assistant that can join meetings in real time for Zoom, Teams, etc.

+• What do users say about the quality of transcriptions?
+For Fireflies.ai, users report good transcription quality, even in other languages like Dutch, though accuracy can dip with heavy accents or technical jargon, with some reviewers noting misidentified speakers or missed slang.

+For Otter.ai, users mention that transcripts can be overly verbose and lack structure.
+Some reviews note mistakes in transcription or speaker identification, especially with complex audio.

 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.